 HOFFMAN: One day, a giant of the gaming world came calling: Microsoft.

 SPOHN: So AbleGamers got to work in secrecy with Xbox for over three and a half years.
 They basically said, “You need to see the super cool thing that we’re doing, and we think you have some amazing advice for us.”

 HOFFMAN: That super cool thing was called the Xbox Adaptive Controller.
 It was quite literally a game-changer for disabled players.

 SPOHN: These kinds of adaptive controllers allow you to capitalize on your abilities.
-Maybe you have only one arm or maybe you don’t have the ability to rapid-fire push your pointer finger.
-Maybe you just need everything on top of the controller.
+Maybe you have only one arm, or maybe you don’t have the ability to rapid-fire push your pointer finger.
 Our assistive technologies can take those controllers and change where the buttons are.

 We can take technology, we can change them just a little bit, and we can make them better for everyone.

 HOFFMAN: The adaptive controller is just one example of how small but thoughtful tweaks can change everything.
 I believe the smallest feature can make — or break — your product.